-In our recent article, Cashflow forecasting – no longer cloudy with a chance of windfall, we outlined some of the reasons why strong cashflow management is the cornerstone to the success and risk mitigation of any business.
+Strong cash flow management is the cornerstone to the success and risk mitigation of any business.
 But what is cashflow management and how do you go about it?

-What is Cashflow Management?
+What is Cash flow Management?

-Cashflow management is the monitoring of a business’ receipts less expenses to ensure that the business can meet its obligations.
-The key to strong cashflow management is to put in place a cashflow forecast that estimates how much cash a business will have at any point in time based on achieving its target receipts for a given period.
+Cash flow management is the monitoring of a business’ receipts less expenses to ensure that the business can meet its obligations.
+The key to strong cash flow management is to put in place a cash flow forecast that estimates how much cash a business will have at any point in time based on achieving its target receipts for a given period.

 A future cash position forecast can help you navigate your business through any cash flow shortfalls or surpluses, allowing you to budget and plan your expenditure during the quieter months and make decisions on future investment or spending during the stronger months.

-An important point to preparing a cashflow forecast is to understand that it is more than just a projected Profit and Loss Statement.
-A true cashflow forecast takes into account all cashflow obligations, not just your income and expenses.
+An important point to preparing a cash flow forecast is to understand that it is more than just a projected Profit and Loss Statement.
+A true cash flow forecast takes into account all cash flow obligations, not just your income and expenses.
 This point leads to the question of how do you go about preparing one?

-How do I prepare a Cashflow Forecast?
+How do I prepare a Cash flow Forecast?

-It is common for simple cashflow forecasts to be prepared in excel and there are a number of free templates available for you to use such as Business Victoria Cash flow forecasting.
+It is common for simple cash flow forecasts to be prepared in Excel and there are a number of free templates available for you to use such as Business Victoria Cash flow forecasting.
 For more complex forecasts, there are a variety of programs on offer that can link to your existing accounting package and include modelling tools to help you predict a number of what if analysis positions for your business.

 There are three key areas that make up a cashflow forecast: